 Hydroponic fodder disadvantages

-- High initial cost is incurred while installing the system
+- High initial cost is incurred when installing the hydroponic fodder system

-- It cannot be stored for a longer time
+- Hydroponic fodder cannot be stored for a longer time

-- A controlled humid and moist environment must be maintained all the time.
-Failure to do so can cause mold, fungi, and bacteria to develop.
+- A controlled humid and moist environment in a hydroponic fodder system must be maintained all the time.
+Failure to do so can cause mold, fungi, and harmful bacteria to develop.

-Growing fodder via hydroponics is a very reliable means of getting sufficient feeds stock to your livestock and every farmer should embrace this amazing technology and enjoy full year livestock fodder supply.
+Growing hydroponic fodder via hydroponics is a very reliable means of getting sufficient alternative feeds for your livestock .
+Farmers should embrace this amazing technology and enjoy a full year livestock hydroponic fodder supply.

-- Enjoyed this post about hydroponic fodder?
-We hope that you now understand the advantages of hydroponic fodder and hydroponic fodder disadvantages in a more clear manner.
-Make sure that you don’t miss out on future posts by subscribing to my blog email list today [It’s free]
+Enjoyed reading this post about hydroponic fodder?
+We hope that you now understand the advantages of hydroponics fodder and hydroponic fodder disadvantages in a more clear manner.